OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 ### What about my existing Teams Toolkit projects

 The changes in this pre-release require upgrades to the TeamsFx configuration files.
 We recommend that you create a new app using this version.
-In the future, we'll provide a way to automatically upgrade existing Teams apps that were created with a previous version of Teams Toolkit.
+We have also provided a way to automatically upgrade existing Teams apps that were created with a previous version of Teams Toolkit.

 Learn more about the changes in this pre-release at [https://aka.ms/teamsfx-v5.0-guide](https://aka.ms/teamsfx-v5.0-guide).